lsst-dm/meas_pz/doc/lsst.meas.photoz.base/index.rst

 .. .. toctree::
 ..    :maxdepth: 1

-.. _lsst.meas.pz-contributing:
+.. _lsst.meas.photoz.base-contributing:

 Contributing
 ============

-``lsst.meas.pz`` is developed at https://github.com/lsst-dm/meas_pz.
+``lsst.meas.photoz.base`` is developed at https://github.com/lsst-dm/meas_photoz_base.
-You can find Jira issues for this module under the `meas_pz <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20meas_pz>`_ component.
+You can find Jira issues for this module under the `meas_photoz_base <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20meas_photoz_base>`_ component.

 ..
 If there are topics related to developing this module (rather than using it), link to this from a toctree placed here.

 .. .. toctree::
 ..    :maxdepth: 1

-.. .. _lsst.meas.pz-scripts:
+.. .. _lsst.meas.photoz.base-scripts:

 ..
 Script reference
 .. ================